wuxingyi/newdb/doc/compaction.md

 we must record ```srcseq``` and ```destseq``` when compaction, when created,
 the are both ```-1```, when compacting, the ```srcseq``` of the src vlog file is
 set as the seq of the src vlog file, and the ```destseq``` of the dest vlog
 file is set as the seq of the dest vlog file. if the dest vlog file contains a
+srcseq != -1 and compactingflag == true, we can find the src vlog file and then
+verfy the header with dest vlog file to make sure it has a destseq equals dest
+vlog file, and compactingflag == true.

-after crash, we read the struct CompactionHeader and find src and dest vlog files,
+only find the src and dest vlog file is not after crash, we should read the struct
+CompactionHeader and find src and dest vlog files, then we traverse to the last entry
-then we traverse to the last entry of the the dest vlog file and get the (key, sequence)
+of the the dest vlog file and get the (key, sequence) pair, the we traverse the src
-pair, the we traverse the src vlog file and find the same entry, and start compaction
+vlog file and find the same entry, and start compaction from this entry. by doing this,
-from this entry. by doing this, we can avoid the cost of reading from rocksdb.
+we can avoid the cost of reading from rocksdb.

 ### 3. how to deal with the compacted vlog file
 we manage a very big compacted vlog file for simplicity, it helps us with less